PFython/AWSOM/README.md

 Our preferred process for onboarding new contributors is as follows:

 1. Say hello to us on [Twitter](https://twitter.com/AppAwsom) initially so we can "put a face to the name".
 2. Fork this repository.
-Also **star** the repository for bonus karma!
+Also **STAR** this repository for bonus karma!
 3. Create new branches with the following standardised names as required:
    * `cosmetic`: for reformatting and changes to comments, README, or user input/output e.g. print(), input() and GUI.
    * `enhancements`: for new features and extensions to old features